ubu13/unixai/README.md

-# AutoWA - WhatsApp Automation
+# UNIXAI - The MINI JARVIS 🤖

-WhatsApp Web automation dengan AI integration.
+An Intelligent WhatsApp-to-System Interface & Autonomous AI Orchestrator.

+A headless WhatsApp Web automation engine integrated with advanced AI (Gemini, Groq, Ollama), designed to serve as a remote gateway for desktop control and intelligent system assistance

 ## 🚀 Quick Start